East Seattle School Parcel Subdivision

 There has not been any information since 2021.
 I just want to make sure that when they come up with plans, they will retain the orchard of trees as per the City Code.
 Thank you.

-fletchsa1 almost 2 years ago
+fletchsa1 over 2 years ago

 characters left